Temporary hospital coming to Aqueduct

 The Army Corps of Engineers will be constructing a temporary 1,000-bed hospital facility on the grounds of Aqueduct Raceway in South Ozone Park.

-Speaking at a news update on Saturday, Gov. Cuomo, fresh off a phone call with President Trump, announced that the site was one of four that will see one hospital erected in each of the city’s outer boroughs.
+Speaking at a news update on Saturday, Gov. Cuomo, fresh off a phone call with President Trump, announced that the site is one of four that will see a hospital erected in each of the city’s outer boroughs.

 The Jacob Javits Center in Manhattan opened Monday to receive nearly 3,000 non-COVID-19 patients in order to relieve the burden on city hospitals.

-The 1,000-bed Navy hospital ship USNS Comfort also docked in Manhattan Monday morning.
-It too is expected to take patients who are not suffering from the virus.
+The 1,000-bed Navy hospital ship USNS Comfort also docked in Manhattan on Monday.
+It is expected to take patients who are not suffering from the virus.

 He said officials are stocking up on ventilators with a projected need for up to 30,000; and are considering training National Guard personnel to operate manual bag valve masks.
 The masks can help a patient when no mechanical ventilator is available but also are labor-intensive.